Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-market-campaign.md

 ![bank.csv](media/tutorial-market-campaign/show_bank_csv.png)

->Note it is not recommendded to include data files in your project folder, particularly when the file size is large.
-We include `BankMarketCampaignTrainingSample.csv` in this template for demonostration purposes because it is tiny.
+>Note it is not recommended to include data files in your project folder, particularly when the file size is large.
+We include `BankMarketCampaignTrainingSample.csv` in this template for demonstraction purposes because it is tiny.

 Under Data Explorer view, click on "+" to add a new data source.
 This launches the _Add Data Source_ wizard.